…So, what’s The Little Shop of Found Things about?

 I received this ARC for free in exchange for an honest review.
 This doesn't affect my opinion of the book or influence the content of my review.

 This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I'll receive a small commission from the sale.My Rating:

-The Little Shop Of Found Things (Found Things #1) by Paula Brackston
+Title: The Little Shop of Found Things by Paula Brackston

 A new series about a young woman whose connection to antiques takes her on a magical adventure, reminiscent of Outlander

 New York Times bestselling author of The Witch's Daughter Paula Brackston returns to her trademark blend of magic and romance to launch a new series guaranteed to enchant her audience even more.

 Xanthe and her mother Flora leave London behind for a fresh start, taking over an antique shop in the historic town of Marlborough.
 Xanthe has always had an affinity with some of the antiques she finds.
 When she touches them, she can sense something of the past they come from and the stories they hold.
 So when she has an intense connection to a beautiful silver chatelaine she has to know more.

 It’s while she’s examining the chatelaine that she’s transported back to the seventeenth century.
 And shortly after, she's confronted by a ghost who reveals that this is where the antique has its origins.
 The ghost tasks Xanthe with putting right the injustice in its story to save an innocent girl’s life, or else it’ll cost her Flora’s.

 While Xanthe fights to save her amid the turbulent days of 1605, she meets architect Samuel Appleby.
 He may be the person who can help her succeed.
 He may also be the reason she can’t bring herself to leave.